haddocking/haddocking.github.io/education/disvis-webserver/index.md

 </a>

-First slightly adapt the look of the molecules to easily spot the interesting regions.
-You can explore quickly the two chains and try to imagine where their interactive regions will be located.

-Now, visualize the cross-links.
+Now, we will visualize the cross-links.
 This can be done by drawing a line for each bond identified between each pair of atoms.
 We have to look at the file gathering the distance restraints to extract the information.
 Open `restraints.txt` from the tutorial input data with your favorite text editor.